vesoft-inc/nebula-importer/README.md

 * `version` is a **required** parameter that indicates the configure file's version, the default version is `v2rc1`.
 * `description` is an **optional** parameter that describes the configure file.
-* `clientSettings` takes care all the Nebula related configurations.
+* `clientSettings` takes care of all the Nebula related configurations.

 ```yaml
 clientSettings: